 I hope you like them.
 I certainly do.

 Fred Dibnah Our Fred was a crazed eccentric steeplejack on a mission to dribble over the wealth of London's ancient buildings.
 He loved anything architectually wonderful, and understood ancient construction theory.
 Dear old Fred died in 2004, after doing many a season of programmes on BBC2, which I watched and learnt from.
-He liked old architecture, as did I. The BBC Website had a page, hopefully they will keep it going as a tribute: BBC Website,
+He liked old architecture, as did I. The Wigan World website had a page, hopefully they will keep it going as a tribute.
+He was such a nice man.

-Classic Cafes This chap know exactly what i'm on abaht, when dreaming of an earlier London with Tearooms and those brillaint olde formica transport cafes, where one could get a luverly cuppa and decent grub for three and thrupence halfpenny.
+Classic Cafes This chap knows exactly what i'm on abaht, when dreaming of an earlier London with Tearooms and those brillaint olde formica transport cafes, where one could get a luverly cuppa and decent grub for three and thrupence halfpenny.
 Visit this website for the ultimate glossary of the surviving and lost little havens of hiccups and moussaka surprise.
 Fan-tas-tique!
+Although it aint been updated since 2010, its a good reference

 Intbau This tasty acronym actually stands for The International Network for Traditional Building, Architecture & Urbanism, which says it all really, and it looks like these peoples are working hard to restore traditional building ethics into the worlds consciousness, and you cant say fairer than that.
 Good luck everybody!